hunan-rostomyan/notes/Quotes.md

 - "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."
   - problem solving; law of the instrument

+### Savvateev, A.

+- "That you've got questions is already good.
+It happens that you neither understand something nor can ask questions about what you don't understand.
+Sometimes you don't understand something but it's clear what you don't understand.
+This latter sort of stage is 90% of understanding.
+Because if you can formulate what you don't understand then I'll immediately explain."
+  - understanding; asking questions; higher-order knowledge

 ### Stewart, I.

 - "...logic is not all.
 No formula ever *suggested* anything on its own.
 Logic can be used to solve problems, but it canot suggest which problems to try.
 No one has ever formalized *significance*.
 To recognize what is significant you need a certain amount of experience, plus that elusive quality: *intuition*."